 Penalties for DUR-ALC in Colorado

 Driving on a suspended license is referred to as “driving under restraint” (DUR), and the penalties for driving under restraint for an alcohol-related offence (DUR-ALC) are harsher than the penalties for other forms of DUR.
 For a first offense, the penalties for DUR-ALC include 30 days to a year in jail and up to a $1,000 fine.
 For a second offense, you are facing between 90 days and two years in jail, and a possible $3,000 fine.

 As we already mentioned, incarceration for DUR-ALC charges is mandatory.
 This means that if you are convicted of DUR-ALC, the judge is required to sentence you to at least the minimum 30 or 90-day sentence.
 The only exception is if you can prove that you were forced to drive as a result of an emergency.
-You can also fight for in-home detention, but probation and suspended sentences for DUR-ALC are prohibited by law (C.R.S.
+You can also fight for in-home detention or other alternative sentencing, but probation and suspended sentences for DUR-ALC are prohibited by law (C.R.S.
 Section 42-2-138(D)(I)).
-To avoid jail time, you will need an experienced attorney who knows the law and can defend your case in court.
+To avoid jail time, you will need an experienced attorney who knows the law and how to defend your case in court.

 Other Consequences of a DUR-ALC

 In addition to fines and jail time, individuals convicted of DUR-ALC face court fees, surcharges, and a habitual traffic offender strike on their record.
 Importantly, DUI and driving while ability impaired (DWAI) are both habitual traffic offenses as well (C.R.S.
 Section 42-2-202(2)(a)(I)).
 This means that your DUR-ALC will be at least your second strike.
 Three strikes in seven years can lead to aggravated misdemeanor charges for certain other traffic-related offenses (C.R.S.
 42-4-406).